mariopeixoto/react-router-rails/README.md

   ```
 3. Using the view helper:

-  Define your routes 'MyRoutes' in any your react components folder like you would normally do:
+  Define your routes 'MyRoutes' in your react components folder, like you would normally do:

   ```js
   var Route = ReactRouter.Route;